Plans for the garden Kate is co-designing for this year’s Chelsea Flower Show have been released.

 In most of the photos, Kate is wearing the Lauren Pavé Leaf earrings by Kiki McDonough.

 It will be fun to see this all come together.
 This year’s show runs from May 21-25.
-The image below is from the home page of the Royal Horticultural Society.

 - Learn more about the Royal Chelsea Flower Show at this website; the organization’s Facebook page is here; Twitter feed here; the RHS Instagram page is here